 The Perlmutter Cancer Center is one of few cancer treatment facilities with mesothelioma specialists on staff.
 Because mesothelioma is such a rare cancer, few specialists exist.
 Patients referred to Langone have access to two mesothelioma specialists as well as a staff of experts in general cancer treatment.

 Surgical procedures often play an important role in cancer treatment.
 Patients with pleural mesothelioma can benefit from expert thoracic surgeons working at Langone.
-Also, patients with any type of mesothelioma benefit from procedures like fluid drainage, pleurodesis, pleurectomy/decortication, and cytoreduction.
-Pleural mesothelioma patients may also be eligible for an extrapleural pneumonectomy, a radical surgery that must be performed by experienced surgeons like those at Langone.
+Patients with any mesothelioma benefit from procedures like:

 Support Services and Integrative Health